keeferrourke/capitaine-cursors/README.md

 #### Arch Linux

-Now the package hs been moved to the official repository
+Capitaine cursors are available in the official Arch Linux repositories.

 ```
 pacman -S capitaine-cursors